Kesari (2019 film): Critical response

-On Rotten Tomatoes, 33% of 15 critics' reviews are positive, with an average of 5.1 out of 10.Rachit Gupta of The Times of India gave Kesari four stars out of five, praising its "technical brilliance, intricate writing and thundering performances".
+On Rotten Tomatoes, 33% of 15 critics' reviews are positive, with an average of 5.1 out of 10 Rachit Gupta of The Times of India gave Kesari four stars out of five, praising its "technical brilliance, intricate writing and thundering performances".
 Writing for Times Now, Gaurang Chauhan rated the film three and a half stars out of five and opined, "Kesari is not the best patriotic film or action film to come out of Bollywood, but it surely is worth the time and money".

 Nandini Ramnath of Scroll.in writes, "Sluggishly paced until the interval and springing to life only in fits and starts in the second half, Kesari is a poor attempt to revisit a chapter in Indian military history that earned the admiration even of British colonizers."
 Additionally, the movie received negative criticism for its portrayal of the main antagonist as a stereotypical Muslim maulana, as well as for displaying rancor against a Sikh turban by Muslim Afghans.

 Box office

 Kesari opened with collection of ₹210.6 million on its first day.
 The collection of extended weekend of the film is ₹780.7 million, which was the highest opening weekend collection of 2019 for Bollywood films released till May.
 It's domestic gross was ₹182.30 crore and overseas gross ₹24.79 crore.
-It has grossed ₹207.09 crore worldwide.
+It has grossed ₹207.09 crore worldwide to become an all-time-blockbuster.
 The film grossed over ₹100 crore worldwide in its opening weekend.
 It became the fastest ₹100 crore earning film in domestic net in 2019 for Bollywood films released till May.
 It eventually grossed over ₹200 crore worldwide in its fourth week.